aswinzz/spinning-wheel/README.md

 - click "DONE"
 - both email and private key will be present in the downloaded JSON file

+### Known issues
+- The drag and rotate feature is not completely working, the position on drag is coming incorrectly
+- Animations needs to be improved

 Application is live at [https://aswinvb.com/spinning-wheel](https://aswinvb.com/spinning-wheel)